 Option 2: per-UE basis.
 (Qualcomm, Apple, Xiaomi, CMCC, Ericsson)

 Option 2a: per-UE basis, and the offset is shared for both RLM and BFD.
 (Qualcomm)

+Option 3: The offset X for the cell quality criteria is per UE with FR differentiation (Moderator)

-Recommended WF: Discuss the proposal.
-Moderator’s understanding on the Option 1 is that the offset configuration type will follow the configuration type of the enabling signalling.
-If there is no consensus, the signalling design will be up to RAN2.
+Recommended WF: Moderator’s understanding on the Option 1a is that the offset configuration type will follow the configuration type of the enabling signalling agreed in RAN2.
+Since it will impact on RAN2 signalling design, this issue will be suggested for GTW.
+Companies please provide views on these questions:

+Q1: Regarding the offset for the cell quality criteria, which option can be supported?
+Or any middle ground can be considered.

+Q2: whether the offset is configured separately for RLM and BFD or not?

+Option 1: the offset are configured separately for RLM and BFD. (….)

+Option 2: the offset X is shared for both RLM and BFD (Qualcomm)